Our first port of call was Grand Cayman.

 The fish came right up to our faces in Cozumel.

 We did some shopping in San Miguel and had what we thought would be authentic Mexican food (it turned out to be a tourist place).
 A little boy dressed as a clown made us balloon flowers.
-You have to love those pushy natives trying to get a tip.

 We spent one more day at sea before coming back to Miami.